 Tandem Stock Appreciation Rights.
 The Committee may grant, in connection with any option, a tandem SAR ("Tandem SAR").
 The exercise price per share of any Tandem SAR will be at least 100% of the fair market value of a share on the date on which the Tandem SAR is granted.
 In general, the exercise of a Tandem SAR by a participant entitles the participant to an amount (in cash, shares or a combination of cash and shares), with respect to each share subject thereto, equal to the excess of the fair market value of a share on the exercise date over the exercise price of the Tandem SAR.
-The exercise of a Tandem SAR with respect to a number of shares causes the cancellation of its related option with respect to an equal number of shares, and the exercise, cancellation or expiration of an option with respect to a number of shares.
+The exercise of a Tandem SAR with respect to a number of shares causes the cancellation of its related option with respect to an equal number of shares, and the exercise, cancellation or expiration of an option with respect to a number of shares causes the cancellation of its related Tandem SAR with respect to an equal number of shares.